Go Ad-Free

 Analysis showed that when the plaque became more dense, containing more calcium, it didn’t expand in size as much.
 The investigators can only speculate as to why statins lead to higher CAC scores.
 One of our frequent guest experts, Dr. Steve Nissen, chairman of the Robert and Suzanne Tomsich Department of Cardiovascular Medicine at the Cleveland Clinic, has described why he does not routinely get calcium scores on his heart patients.

 In the future, cardiologists will need to learn why both intense exercise and statin therapy appear to accelerate calcified plaque progression.
 After all, both presumably protect patients from heart attacks.
-These findings suggest that the coronary artery calcium scan might not be the best way to predict cardiovascular complications.
+These findings suggest that the coronary artery calcium scan might not always be the best way to predict cardiovascular complications.

 Why Are Cardiologists Measuring Coronary Artery Calcium but Not Lp(a)?